 The Museum seeks to make a safe and welcoming space for all.
 We work consistently with local partners to gather information on accessibility needs, provide staff training, and increase accommodations during exhibitions and events.
 Sign up for our monthly newsletter to be connected to these efforts and receive news about upcoming events.
-The Museum’s Public Accessibility Policy is available here.
+The Museum’s Public Accessibility Policy is available as a PDF.

-The Museum offers a variety of onsite accommodations for visitors with disabilities.
+The Museum offers a variety of on-site accommodations for visitors with disabilities.
 Trained service animals such as guide dogs are also permitted in the Museum.
-If you have questions about this policy or need assistance planning your visit, please email email@example.com.
+If you have questions about our policies or need assistance planning your visit, please email firstname.lastname@example.org.

-Questions or feedback about accessibility at the Museum or the accessibility of our website?
-Please contact Felicia Ingram, manager of interpretation, accessibility, and diversity
+Have questions or feedback about accessibility at the Museum or the accessibility of our website?
+Please contact accessibility coordinator Molly Hull.

 Getting to the Museum

 The NCMA is located at 2110 Blue Ridge Road in Raleigh, North Carolina.
-Visitor parking is free and available in the Blue Ridge lots, on the right after entering the Museum drive.
-Additional parking is located behind West Building, on the left after entering the Museum drive.
+Visitor parking is free and available in the Blue Ridge lots, to the right after entering the Museum drive.
+Additional parking is located behind West Building, to the left after entering the Museum drive.
 Free ADA-compliant parking is available.
 The most accessible parking is behind West Building.

 Entrance to view the People’s Collection in both buildings is free of charge.
-Special exhibitions in East Building require a paid timed ticket.
+Some special exhibitions in East Building require a paid timed ticket for nonmembers.
 Entrance to the Museum Park is free.

 Accessible restrooms are available in West Building and on the top three levels of East Building.
 Family restrooms are available in the Education Lobby of East Building.
-When you enter go past the Tickets and Membership desk and through the glass doors on the left.
+When you enter go past the Tickets/Information Desk and through the glass doors on the left.
 Please ask a security guard or front-desk personnel if you need assistance.

 Visitors with Limited Mobility